GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/site-migrations/en.md

 # Site migrations

-We can execute a batch of GraphQL queries to adapt our site's content.
+We can execute a batch of GraphQL queries to adapt the content in the site when migrating it to a new domain, moving pages to a different URL, or others.

 <div class="doc-config-highlight" markdown=1>